Gronis/OpenEcs/README.md

 The systems are updated in the same order as they are added.

+###Error handling
+Any runtime errors should be handled by exceptions inside the ecs::exception namespace.
+The current exceptions are

+* RedundantComponentException - When adding component (using add) when component exists already
+* RedundantSystemException - When adding system when system exists already
+* MissingComponentException - When accessing or removing missing component
+* MissingSystemException - When accessing or removing missing system
+* InvalidEntityException - When using an invalid entity

 ##Extra feature's
 Aside from the normal usage of bitmasks for Component recognition and storing components in a vector for cache